How To Test Your Monitor For Backlight Bleed – Backlight Bleed Test

 How To Test For Backlight Bleed

 If you’re concerned about your monitor having backlight bleed, you’ll be happy to hear there are a number of easy ways to tell if your monitor has this annoying screen defect.
-Ultimately, all you need to do is, find a large picture of a black image that fills your display.
-Turn the brightness of your monitor to between 30-60% and see if you can see any lighter areas coming through the black image.
+Ultimately, you just need to complete a few short steps.

 If you’re struggling to find a black image, just use one of the many YouTube videos available and play it in fullscreen mode.